 Drinking from the Spring: On Rereading Tuck Everlasting by Natalie Babbitt

 The last day of October marks Samhain, the end of harvest season and the beginning of winter.
 This Gaelic festival opens the door to the darker part of the year, and it’s also the anniversary of author Natalie Babbitt’s death in 2016.
-What better time to consider Babbitt’s remarkable novel about mortality, Tuck Everlasting (1975), a story that rewards young and adult readers alike.
+What better time to consider Babbitt’s remarkable novel about mortality and immortality, Tuck Everlasting (1975), a story that rewards young and adult readers alike.

 When I first reread Tuck, I was in my thirties.
 It was never one of my school texts: when I was a girl, it hadn’t yet achieved its iconic status.
 But the timing for me to rediscover this story, about how “dying’s part of the wheel, right there next to being born” was perfect.